Cockroach Extermination At Home Or In Work Environment

 Appearance: About 15 mm in length, much like the German cockroach except that it has two yellow stripes on the wings.

 Often conceals egg capsules in furniture.
 Do not depend as much on water as other species.

 The female carries the egg capsule for some time, and then fixed on the bottom or the side of a surface out of harms way.
 Each capsule contains 18 eggs on average.

 Do not wait to be infested!
-For the extermination of cockroaches brown stripe, call Groupe AZ Extermination.
-His professional inspection is free, effective and very fast.
+For getting rid of cockroaches, call Groupe AZ Extermination at 514-381-3555 now!

 Common name: American cockroach

 Appearance: From 23 to 32 mm in an adult brown.
 One of the biggest cockroaches in Quebec.